-- Mash the bananas with a fork or use a food processor.
-Set aside.
+- Mash the bananas with a fork and set aside.

-- Beat the butter and sugar together until light and fluffly.
+- Using a standing mixer or a regular hand electrical mixer beat the butter and sugar together until light and fluffly.

 - Incorporate the eggs, one by one, and keep mixing.

 - Add the mashed bananas and mix everything well.
-Stop the mixer and grab a spoon.
+Stop the mixer and grab a spatula.

-- Incorporate the flour and baking powder into the batter mixing slowly with the spoon.
+- Incorporate the flour and baking powder into the batter mixing slowly with the spatula.